-More ways to tap and go now being rolled out on trains
+More ways to tap and go on trams and trains

-Keep using your myki if you prefer, or if you are continuing your journey on a bus or tram.
+Keep using your myki if you prefer, or if you are continuing your journey on a bus.

 - Full fare customers only (concession card holders should continue using myki)